All organisations face threats to their cashflow and profit.

 Most financial reporting tracks lagging indicators, which are of little use to you at this stage - they are history.
 Instead focus attention on the day-to-day actions which provide the inputs to the lagging indicators.
 Such as item-stock-days, number of units made, number of units shipped, time from order to shipping, number of customer complaints, average daily cash call, etc. You can then use this data to manage cashflow, with increasing confidence.

-It takes much more money and effort to generate sales from new customers than from existing ones, so looks at ways of getting current customers to spend more each time.
+It takes much more money and effort to generate sales from new customers than from existing ones, so look at ways of getting current customers to spend more each time.
 Then look at how to get them to buy more frequently.
 Then look at how to increase the percentage of leads who become new customers.
 In every interaction ensure that the customer experience is as good as it can be, but put your crack team on ways of making it even better.
 All of these actions will keep the revenue, and profit, rolling in.

 Before looking for external investment, which may have unwished for consequences, look at internal ways of releasing cash.
 For example cutting admin costs or putting some staff on short-time.
 Another option may be to sell part of the business or some non-core assets.